Shock defeat for Spurs, Ben Arfa lifts Newcastle

 "He's got that bit of magic," said Newcastle manager Alan Pardew.
 "Hopefully it will persuade his manager to include him in the French squad."

-Fulham rallied in the second half as Champions League semi-finalists Chelsea wilted and keeper Petr Cech brought off a remarkable save to tip over a close-range header from American Clint Dempsey in the 82nd minute.

-Cech was then beaten from the resulting right-wing corner as the unmarked Dempsey nodded the ball home to claim his 16th league goal of the season.
+Everton's 4-0 hammering of Sunderland put them in seventh spot on 47 points.

-Second-half goals from Magaye Gueye, Steven Pienaar, Leon Osman and Victor Anichebe helped Everton hammer Sunderland 4-0 to rise to seventh on 47 points.
+Second-half goals from Magaye Gueye, Steven Pienaar, Leon Osman and Victor Anichebe sank Sunderland.

-Aston Villa moved seven points clear of the relegation zone after a 1-1 home draw with mid-table Stoke City.

-(Additional reporting by Tom Pilcher, editing by Dave Thompson; To comment on this story email sportsfeedback@thomsonreuters.com; dave.thompson@thomsonreuters.com +44 207 542 7933; Reuters messenger: dave.thompson.reuters.com@reuters.net; Please double click on the newslink for more soccer)

 GLASGOW England manager Gareth Southgate says critics of the country’s youth development scheme have been proved wrong by the Three Lions' march to the Under-20 World Cup final.